 ALL IN believes communities know what they need to thrive, and our job is to elevate the voices, experiences, and leadership of people with lived experience of poverty and systems barriers as the starting place for change.

 At their best, government systems provide infrastructure that supports the equitable well-being of their constituents.
 ALL IN works to create healthy, responsive public systems rich with incentives and resources that allow creative, local, sustainable solutions to long-term challenges to emerge.

-Local economies have moved people into the middle class for hundreds of years.
-We work to create a virtuous circle of local investment in local businesses owned by and employing local residents to produce local products and services for local consumers.
+Local economies have enabled people to move into the middle class for hundreds of years.
+ALL IN works to create a virtuous circle of local investment in businesses owned by and employing local residents to produce products and services for local consumers.

 In January 2014, on the 50th Anniversary of President Johnson’s War on Poverty, Alameda County Supervisor Wilma Chan launched the New War on Poverty in Alameda County.
 The Board of Supervisors adopted a resolution in support.
 The effort was named ALL IN ALAMEDA COUNTY.